Water Chemistry Water Chemistry — Pool Chemical Expiration: How Long Do They Last? Complete Guide

 How long do different pool chemicals stay good before expiring?

-I'm trying to organize my pool chemical storage area and realized I have bottles and containers from different seasons that I'm not sure are still effective.
+Finally moved into my new house and discovered the previous owner left a storage room packed with mystery pool chemical bottles that could be years old.
 My 20,000-gallon inground pool requires quite a bit of chemicals throughout the season, so I tend to buy in bulk when there are sales.

 I've got liquid chlorine from last summer, some granular shock that's been sitting for about two years, pH increaser and decreaser from various seasons, and alkalinity increaser that I honestly can't remember when I bought.
 The containers don't all have clear expiration dates, and I want to know which ones I can safely use this season versus which ones I should replace.